-9 Creative Table UI Design Tips
+12 Creative Table UI Design Tips

-What is a table UI design?
+What is a Table UI?

-When and why to use a table UI design?
+When to use a table UI design?

 Table UI design should be used when there’s a need to display a large number of datasets to users in such a way they can easily interact with them to understand them.
 This methodology is preferred by most designers and product teams, they believe that good data tables allow users to scan, analyze, compare, filter, sort, and manipulate information to derive insights and commit actions with a better user experience.

-Data tables play a deceptively crucial role in user interfaces, Here’s why you need a good Table UI design:
+Data tables play a deceptively crucial role in user interfaces.
+Here’s why you need a good Table UI design:

 What makes your Table UI effective?

-1. It allows users to read and search multiple database records at once.
+- It allows users to read and search multiple database records at once.

-2. Display attributes that allow users to identify the right item for their needs.
+- Display attributes that allow users to identify the right item for their needs.

-Here are our top 9 tips for designing a table UI
+Top 12 tips for designing a table UI

 These tips will help you in building a better and more streamlined table UI for your users